 Spousal Rape

-It’s important to know that California law recognizes spousal rape as a crime.
+California law recognizes spousal rape as a crime.
 Being married does not give your partner the right to force you into sexual activity.
+Expect prosecutors to punish those who commit this or other sex crimes to try to punish perpetrators to the fullest extent of the law.

 Statutory Rape

-This law protects minors from sexual exploitation.
-An adult having sexual intercourse with someone under 18 is considered statutory rape, regardless of whether the minor seems to agree.
+This law protects against the sexual exploitation of children.
+An adult having sexual intercourse with someone under 18 is considered statutory rape.
+This is the case regardless of whether a minor seemingly gives their consent to sexual activity.

-If you have any questions or concerns about consent, talking to a lawyer or a trusted adult can be a helpful step.
-They can provide you with more information about the specific laws and your rights.
+If you have any questions or concerns about consent, speak to a lawyer.
+They can provide you with information about the specific laws and your rights.
+Your lawyer can help you avoid legal mistakes during your litigation.

 Frequently Asked Questions About Sexual Misconduct in California